LarsGJobloop/2025-easter-minifilehub-scaffold/README.md

 A simple, containerized file management system for backend developers.

 This project is designed as a short, hands-on backend engineering challenge.
-Over the course of 2–3 days, you’ll set up a multi-service system using Docker Compose, implement file management logic in ASP.NET, and integrate storage with PostgreSQL and MinIO.
+Over the course of the easter, you’ll set up a multi-service system using Docker Compose, implement file management logic in ASP.NET, and integrate storage with PostgreSQL and MinIO.

 ---